 - Once registered, you are able to log in to the Jitterbit Harmony Portal at https://login.jitterbit.com.

-If you are an administrator, follow the Jitterbit Admin Quick Start Tutorial to set up an environment, agents and agent groups, and invite team members to your organization.
+If you are an administrator (user with Admin permission), follow the Jitterbit Admin Quick Start Tutorial to set up an environment, agents and Agent Groups, and invite team members to your organization.

 For more information for new users, refer to the pages within this topic: